Quattro (four-wheel-drive system): quattro generation VI

 Audi debuted the 6th generation of quattro in the 2010 RS5.
 The key change in generation VI is the replacement of the Torsen Type "C" centre differential with an Audi-developed "Crown Gear" differential.
 With the new "Crown Gear" center differential, up to 70% of the torque can be applied to the front wheels while up to 85% can be applied to the rear wheels if necessary.
 The net result of this advance in quattro is the ability of the vehicle electronics to fully manage the vehicle dynamics in all traction situations, whether in cornering, acceleration, braking, snow or in any combination of these.
 This system was later adopted by the A7, latest generation of the A6 and A8.

 BorgWarner

-The Audi Q7, the platform-mate of the Volkswagen Touareg and Porsche Cayenne, does not use the same underpinnings of either previous model.
+The Audi Q7 (First generation), the platform-mate of the Volkswagen Touareg and Porsche Cayenne, does not use the same underpinnings of either previous model.
 BorgWarner instead provides the 4WD system for this more off-road appropriate SUV.
 A Torsen Type 3 (T3) differential is used.